27sanjeevd/SIF-Profiler/README.md

 - timing_function
   - List of function names to be analyzed.
 If a function exists in this list, then information about it will be collected.
 If we're tracing lines, then only if a line exists in one of these functions will it be analyzed.
 If nothing is passed into this variable, then every function/line will be analyzed

 Now to specify information about which variable we want to utilized, you can use code like this

 ```
 newProfiler.test_timing = True
 newProfiler.test_lines = True
 newProfiler.timing_isolation = True
-newProfiler.timing_functions=['getReport', 'parseReport']
+newProfiler.timing_functions = ['getReport', 'parseReport']
 ```

+### Profiling a Function
+To